 What does it mean?

-Now that you have your initial Effective License Position, and you've looked at the data that this provides, it is time to interpret this data and decide on a strategy.
+Now that you have your initial estimated license position, and you've looked at the data that this provides, it is time to interpret this data and decide on a strategy.

-Often, an initial Effective License Position (ELP) can seem disappointing.
+Often, an initial estimated license position can seem disappointing.
 Don't be disheartened.
 Usually, this is just because your data is not in the right shape, or some of it is missing: we have strategies to help with this, some of which are described in the following sections.

-Before we look into improving your ELP, let's first look at what the results mean.
+Before we look into improving your estimated license position, let's first look at what the results mean.
 In particular, let's consider the columns at the right of the data grid and what they are telling us.

 The Liability column reports the number of units of a product that have been identified from your inventory data.

 Does this look reasonable?
 This question is easier to answer if you filter the results by business unit: no one can be expected to have a feel for the software liabilities of a large organization, but maybe you can expect the head of each department to have a feel for what software their team is using.

 You can filter the Data Summary page for a specific business unit by clicking All Business Units above the data grid and then selecting the required business unit.

 If the head of a business unit says that they don't think that they have all of the software you say they have, then you need to investigate this further.
 Is your data collection wrong?
 Are there duplicates in your data?
 Or does the business unit actually have all of that software?
 And if it does have all of that software without realizing it, then does it actually need it all?